pilotmoon/PopClip-Extensions/source/ChatGPTAPI.popclipext/Readme.md

 # ChatGPT API

-PopClip extension to send the selected text, optionally with a pre-configured prompt, to [OpenAI](https://openai.com/)'s GPT-3.5, GPT-4, GPT-4-Turbo or newest GPT-4o chat API.
+PopClip extension to send the selected text to [OpenAI](https://openai.com/)'s GPT-3.5, GPT-4, GPT-4-Turbo or newest GPT-4o chat API.
 The response is pasted after the selected text.
+The previous messages in the chat are sent along with each new message, allowing an extended dialogue with the AI.

 **Note: Requires pre-paid API credits on your OpenAI account.
 API usage is not included in ChatGPT Plus subscripiton.**